Prolonging assembly through dissociation:A self assembly paradigm in microtubules

-To summarize, we have studied the role of rescue due to remnants in MT dynamics, and shown that remnants give rise to features of DI that are very different from IH models.
+To summarize, we have studied the role of GTP-remnants in MT dynamics, and shown that remnants give rise to features of DI that are very different from IH models that have no remnants.
+Some particularly notable features are: 1) the average catastrophe time increases with depolymerization rate.
+2) the distribution of MT lengths and time of growth depends on $\lambda$ and $\mu$, broadening as $\lambda$ and $\mu$ are increased.
+3) The velocity of growth, besides depending on the free tubulin concentration( through $\lambda$), also depends on depolymerisation and hydrolysis rates.
+Similar behaviour was reported by Cassimeris et al \cite{cassimeris}.
+They found that increasing concentration of XMAP resulted in increase of both depolymerisation rate and growth velocity.
 These features are robust, and with recent progress in experimental techniques \cite{perez,gardner}, should provide tools for resolving the mechanism of hydrolysis inside a MT.
-Some particularly notable features of SH models, where remnants play an important role, that distinguish them from IH models are: 1) The distribution of MT lengths is not exponential but instead depends on $\lambda$ and $\mu$, broadening as $\lambda$ and $\mu$ are increased.
-Measurements of rates of growth and shortening of indvidual MTs, both {\it in-vivo} and {\it in-vitro}, indeed exhibit variability that cannot be explained by exponential distributions\cite{gildersleeve}.
-2) The distribution of times for which a MT grows before a complete collapse also has a broad, non-exponential distribution in SH models.
-3) The velocity of growth, besides depending on the free tubulin concentration( through $\lambda$), also depends on depolymerisation and hydrolysis rates.
-Interestingly, at the same tubulin concentration, MTs exhibit much higher growth rates \emph{in-vivo} in comparision to \emph{in-vitro}\cite{cassimeris}.
-In conclusion, our study of a minimal model of MT DI, leads to predictions that provide sensitive tests of the mechanism of hydrolysis, and of the presence of GTP remnants in MTs.
-Experimental tests of these predictions should lead to a better understanding of how DI is controlled through various agents both in-vivo and in-vitro.
+In conclusion, a minimal model of MT dynamics where cessation of negative growth is dominated by GTP remnants leads to strong spatial structure-dynamics connection.
+The simplicity of our model allows us to make analytic predictions that can be tested experimentally, and provide sensitive tests for the remnant-mediated mechanisms of growth in MT dynamics, both in-vivo and in-vitro.
+Interestingly, at the same tubulin concentration, MTs exhibit much higher growth rates \emph{in-vivo} in comparision to \emph{in-vitro}\cite{review2,cassimeris1}.
+In a broader context, the model illustrates a new paradigm of non-equilibrium self assembly where assembly is promoted through depolymerization.

 We thank the authors of \cite{gardner} for providing us with their data for MT excursions in-vitro.
 S and MFH acknowledge support by NIH grant R01AI080791, and S, MFH and BC were supported in part by the Brandeis NSF-MRSEC.